 The Crown Point Garden Club is a growing group of novice and experienced gardening enthusiasts who enjoy spreading the beauty and joy of gardening throughout the Crown Point neighbourhood of Hamilton, Ontario and beyond.
 We were founded in 2014 by a group of community volunteers who came together around the Pipeline Trail Master Plan.
 Our first project was the pollinator garden on the trail between Edgemont and Park Row.

-Over the past five years, with the help of grants from the Hamilton Naturalist Club and Environment Hamilton, the Crown Point Garden Club has planted and maintained a number of pollinator-friendly gardens: on Pipeline Trail, on Kenilworth Street at Britannia, and on Park Row North at Cannon.
+Over the past five+ years, with the help of grants from the Hamilton Naturalist Club and Environment Hamilton, the Crown Point Garden Club has planted and maintained a number of gardens: the Pipeline Pollinator Paradise, the DePave garden on Kenilworth Street at Britannia, and two pollinator patches on Park Row North at Cannon.
 We are the Adopt-a-Park group for these gardens which means the City of Hamilton allows us to maintain these gardens which are on public property.
 We encourage everyone to visit and enjoy these spaces.

-Whether you are old or young, new to gardening or have been doing it for decades, prefer formal gardens or wind-swept natural gardens, you are welcome to join the Crown Point Garden Club.
-We love to have fun, share knowledge, and get together to attend garden-related events, work on our pollinator gardens, and share the beauty of gardening with our neighbourhood.
+Whether you are old or young, novice or expert, you are welcome to join the Crown Point Garden Club.
+Regardless of your gardening style, you’ll find a friendly, welcoming group with whom to have fun and share knowledge.
+Enjoy our garden-related events, work on our pollinator gardens, and share the beauty of gardening with our neighbourhood.

 To keep up to date on upcoming events, please sign up for our email newsletter.
 We send them about once a month.